Dr Eva Thomann

 - POLM154 - European Union Politics and Policy

-I studied Political Science at the University of Zurich, Switzerland, where I graduated in 2010 under the supervision of Hanspeter Kriesi about neoliberal reforms and the rise of left-of-center presidents in Latin America.
-During my studies I started to work in applied policy consultancy for the Swiss Federal Administration about such diverse topics as organ donation policy, immigrants in the welfare system, and the adoption of EU food safety policies in member states and Switzerland.
+I studied Political Science at the University of Zurich, Switzerland, where I graduated in 2010 under the supervision of Hanspeter Kriesi .
+During my studies I started to work in applied policy consultancy for the Swiss Federal Administration.
 This was when I "converted" to policy analysis and developed a lasting curiosity about what makes policies work in practice.
 I continued these commissioned research activities from 2010 to 2015 when I worked as a research assistant, policy consultant and teaching assistant at the Center of Competence for Public Management at the University of Bern, Switzerland.
 In February 2015 I completed my cumulative PhD in Public Administration, titled "Public policy at the frontline: a comparative perspective", summa cum laude under the supervision of Fritz Sager.
 During my PhD studies I also became a comparativist "by nature", inspired by the methodological training obtained during various ECPR method schools.
 Since Summer 2015, two career grants from the Swiss National Science Foundation enabled me to visit exciting places such as the Mannheim Centre for European Social Research, the European University Institute, and Heidelberg University where I worked with Jale Tosun.
 Since September 2017 I am fortunate enough to be part of the vibrant research community at Exeter University.

 My current research deals with different aspects of the implementation and outcomes of public policies.
-One central pillar of my research is the "customization" of EU policies (also sometimes referred to as gold-plating, though customization is more encompassing): I look at how member states and third countries change and interpret EU Directives when implementing them in order to "regain control" and adapt EU policies to local contexts and demands.
+One central pillar of my research is the "customization" of EU policies : I look at how member states and third countries change and interpret EU Directives when implementing them in order to adapt EU policies to local contexts and demands.
 I have completed two research projects about the customization of EU directives and the problem-solving capacity of the regulatory state.
 After developing a measure of customization that enables systematic comparisons across countries and policy sectors, I have looked into the consequences for policy outcomes.
 In 2019, my monograph "Customized implementation of European Union policy: United in diversity?" was published by Palgrave.
 In addition to my work on customization, I am currently working on a variety of topics such as behavioral aspects (e.g., the "explicitness") of policy implementation and design, discrimination in public service delivery, economic effects of migration policies, accountability and legitimacy in frontline implementation, and set-theoretic methods, amongst others.

 To me, research is a collective endeavour: we're better together.
 That's why I am happy to take active part in several fascinating research networks.
 Since 2015 I co-chair the EGPA permanent study group on public policies, which serves as a platform for established and young researchers working on street-level bureaucracy in Europe and beyond.
 Since 2016 I am also a member of the steering committee of COMPASSS, a network bringing together scholars and practitioners working on case-based and set-theoretic comparative methods.
-Since 2019 I serve as VP Western Europe for the International Research Society for Public Management (IRSPM).
+Since 2019 I serve as VP Western Europe for the International Research Society for Public Management (IRSPM) and as a member of the steering committee of the European Group for Public Administration (EGPA).
 In 2017 I co-edited a special issue about innovative approaches to multi-level implementation in the Journal of European Public Policy, and in 2019 I was co-editing two symposiums about multilevel governance and problem-solving in Public Administration and European Policy Analysis.
-Currently I am working on a co-edited themed issue on behavioural governance to appear in Policy & Politics.
+Currently I am working on two co-edited themed / special issues on behavioural governance to appear in the Journal of European Public Policy and in Policy & Politics, as well as a co-edited special issue on Causation, correctness, and solution types in configurational comparative methods in Quality & Quantity.
 My network of collaborators includes researchers from all over the world.
-Since 2019 I serve on the editorial board of the Journal of Comparative Policy Analysis (JCPA) and I am currently a co-editor of Regulation & Governance.
+Since 2019 I serve on the editorial boards of the Journal of European Public Policy and the Journal of Comparative Policy Analysis (JCPA) and I am currently a co-editor of Regulation & Governance.

 If you would like to get a more extensive overview of my activities, research, biography and contributions such as blog posts, please visit my homepage www.evathomann.com.